bollu/timi/README.md

 to be performed.
 Thus, we need to have some way of performing the computation.

-The solution is to migrate the current into the "dump", and put `I 1` on top of the stack and have it evaluate.
+The solution is to migrate the current stack into the Dump, and push `I 1` on top of the stack and have it evaluate.

 ```